Almost sure behavior for the local time of a diffusion in a spectrally negative L\'evy environment: Almost sure behavior when

 where $D > 0$ and $\mu \in ]1, 2]$.
 Precise choices of $x_t$ will be made later, they will all satisfy \eqref{defxtlim} for some $D > 0$ and $\mu \in ]1, 2]$.

 Fix $\epsilon$ small enough so that Fact \ref{3integrals} of Section \ref{toolbox} is satisfied.
-We define $\mathcal{G}_t$ to be the set of "good environments" in the following sens : $v \in \mathcal{V}_t$ belongs to $\mathcal{G}_t$ if it satisfies the following conditions :
+We define $\mathcal{G}_t$ to be the set of "good environments" in the following way ; $v \in \mathcal{V}_t$ belongs to $\mathcal{G}_t$ if it satisfies the following conditions:

 where $P^v (.)$ is defined in Subsection \ref{factnot} and $L$ is the constant defined in Fact \ref{bigevents}.
 Note that, since $\mathcal{G}_t \subset \mathcal{V}_t$, we will often use the fact that $\tilde m_j = m_j$ for $v \in \mathcal{G}_t$ and $j \leq n_t$.